1. Home

 Technically the answer here is no. You are not required by law to have insurance such as buildings or contents insurance in place before you buy a home.

-However, your mortgage lender will most likely refuse to accept your mortgage application without having at least buildings insurance.
+However, your mortgage lender will most likely refuse your mortgage application without having at least buildings insurance.
 You will therefore find it almost impossible to secure a mortgage without taking out buildings insurance.

-Which means some form of insurance policy is an unavoidable cost when buying a home, and you will need it.
+This means some form of insurance policy is an unavoidable cost when buying a home, and you will need it.

 Why do I need insurance?